nushell/nushell.github.io/book/modules/using_modules.md

 ```

 ::: tip
-`main` is covered in more detail in [Creating Modules](./creating_modules.md#main-exports), but for end-users, `main` means "the command named the same as the module."
+`main` is covered in more detail in [Creating Modules](./creating_modules.md#main-exports), but for end-users, `main` simply means "the command named the same as the module."
 In this case the `assert` module exports a `main` command that "masquerades" as the `assert` command.
 Hiding `main` has the effect of hiding the `assert` command, but not its subcommands.
 :::

 ## See Also